kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

 }
 ```

 There's no doubt the name is more clear.
 But, now we face other, more onerous problems.
 The whole thing just _looks_ substantially more complex.
 We need more time to digest it.
-The code's lost all of its good shape.
+The code has lost all of its good shape.

 While the current index is a critical anchor of a `for` loop, representing it in a verbally meaningful way isn’t.
 For one thing, an index is common to _every_ kind of `for` loop.
 In addition, it's scope is small -- it only exists for the duration of a few lines inside the loop.
-If someone were really confused about the variable name, they only need to look around a small visual radius to get familiar.
+If someone were really confused about the variable name, they only need to look around a small visual radius to get refamiliarized.

-Instead, we should emphasize the variables that are the reason for this `for` loop's existence in the first place.
+Instead, we should emphasize the variables that require this `for` loop's existence in the first place.

-The stars of the show here are really the `tokens` and `usedTokens` objects.
+The stars of the show here are the `tokens` and `usedTokens` objects.
 Adding more description to `i`  brings a stage crew member unwillingly into the spotlight.
 That's particularly evident in the line `if (tokens[curIndexOfTokenArray].Activated)`.
 I find myself _reading_ this line of code to understand it, rather than quickly _scanning_ it.

 Going back to the original version is a real sight for sore eyes, isn't it?